 And they can even play some of the same notes.

 But if two musicians play the same note simultaneously on a cello and a violin, you’ll still hear a difference between them.

 Because of the size of the instrument.

-A Bass (the lowest male voice type) and Tenor (a high male voice type) could hit the same note.
+Let’s consider voice types for males.
+A Bass (the lowest of the male voice types) and Tenor (the highest of the male voice types) could hit the same note.